 It is well known that when it comes to positive engagements and interactions with customers, nothing serves to boost Customer Experience (CX) like a personal, human touch.
 While traditional AI could gather data basis filters applied by a human, NLP also attempts to decode the sentiment behind the data.
 This takes our understanding of the issues our consumers face to the next level without an additional investment of human resources.

 This will only grow in importance as companies continue to expand.
-While KM plans bring huge volumes of data to your fingertips, it’s tools like NLP that help further analyze and structure the information, pick the most relevant points for discussion, and presents them in a convenient manner.
+While KM plans bring huge volumes of data to your fingertips, it’s tools like NLP that help further analyze and structure the information, pick the most relevant points for discussion, and present them in a convenient manner.

 Perhaps the biggest feature of NLP is the transformation of unstructured data into a usable knowledge base which also helps in making knowledgebase FAQs.
 Features like text or speech recognition attempt to understand the complexities of human language and dialects, and translates them into a language that the machine can understand.
 This improves the way we can communicate with machines in the future, thus allowing them to better understand and service our needs.

-While a knowledge base will provide you with a vast store of data and AI programs designed to extract useful information, it is vital this information reaches the right people, through the right channels.
+While a knowledge base will provide you with a vast store of data and AI programs designed to extract useful information, it is vital that this information reaches the right people, through the right channels.
 In large companies, information channels are often crossed and overlapping – what is useful for a sales team might also be useful to R&D. With this in mind, it’s important to induce a culture of knowledge sharing at your organization.

 Efficient knowledge management will allow for the creation of a knowledge base and FAQs basis the most pressing issues brought up by consumers, and a good knowledge management plan will ensure the right information reaches the right team, be it external or internal.